 The Horizontal Guidelines also discuss coordinated effects that might arise from a merger of competitors.
 They confirm that coordinated effects may increase the concentration levels and may even lead to collective dominance.
 As regards efficiencies, the Horizontal Guidelines indicate that efficiencies should be verifiable and that the passing-on effect should be evident.

-Another significant development in competition law enforcement was the change in the competent body for appeals against the Competition Board's decisions.
-The new legislation has created a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the High State Court.
+Another significant development in competition law enforcement was the change in the competent body for appeals against the Board's decisions.
+The legislation has created a three-level appellate court system consisting of administrative courts, regional courts (appellate courts) and the High State Court.
 The regional courts will (1) go through the case file both on procedural and substantive grounds and (2) investigate the case file and make their decision considering the merits of the case.
 The decision of the regional court will be subject to the High State Court's review in exceptional circumstances, which are set forth in Article 46 of the Administrative Procedure Law.

 The merger control regime

-The notification is deemed filed when the Turkish Competition Authority receives it in its complete form.
-If the information provided to the Competition Board is incorrect or incomplete, the notification is deemed filed only on the date when such information is completed upon the Competition Board's subsequent request for further data.
+The notification is deemed filed when the Authority receives it in its complete form.
+If the information provided to the Board is incorrect or incomplete, the notification is deemed filed only on the date when such information is completed upon the Board's subsequent request for further data.
 The notification is submitted in Turkish.
 Transaction parties are required to provide a sworn Turkish translation of the final, executed or current version of the transaction agreement.

-The Competition Board, upon its preliminary review of the notification (i.e., Phase I), will decide either to approve or to investigate the transaction further (i.e., Phase II).
+The Board, upon its preliminary review of the notification (i.e., Phase I), will decide either to approve or to investigate the transaction further (i.e., Phase II).
 It notifies the parties of the outcome within 30 calendar days of a complete filing.
 In the absence of any such notification, the decision is deemed to be an 'approval' through an implied approval mechanism introduced with the relevant legislation.
-While the wording of the law implies that the Competition Board should decide within 15 calendar days whether to proceed with Phase II, the Competition Board generally takes more than 15 calendar days to form its opinion concerning the substance of a notification.
+While the wording of the law implies that the Board should decide within 15 calendar days whether to proceed with Phase II, the Board generally takes more than 15 calendar days to form its opinion concerning the substance of a notification.
 It is more sensitive to the 30-calendar-day deadline on announcement.
-Moreover, any written request by the Competition Board for missing information will stop the review process and restart the 30-calendar-day period at the date of provision of such information.
-In practice, the Turkish Competition Authority is quite keen on asking formal questions and adding more time to the review process.
+Moreover, any written request by the Board for missing information will stop the review process and restart the 30-calendar-day period at the date of provision of such information.
+In practice, the Authority is quite keen on asking formal questions and adding more time to the review process.
 Therefore, it is recommendable that the filing be done at least 40 to 45 calendar days before the projected closing.

 If a notification leads to a Phase II review, it turns into a fully fledged investigation.
 Under Turkish law, the Phase II investigation takes about six months.
-If necessary, the Competition Board may extend this period only once, for an additional period of up to six months.
+If necessary, the Board may extend this period only once, for an additional period of up to six months.
 In practice, only extremely exceptional cases require a Phase II review, and most notifications obtain a decision within 40 to 45 days of the original date of notification.

 The filing process differs for privatisation tenders.
 Communiqué No. 2013/2 provides that a pre-notification is conducted before the public announcement of tender specifications.
 In the case of a public bid, the merger control filing can be performed when the documentation adequately proves the irreversible intention to finalise the contemplated transaction.

-There is no special rule for hostile takeovers; the Competition Board treats notifications for hostile transactions in the same manner as other notifications.
-If the target does not cooperate, and if there is a genuine inability to provide information because of the one-sided nature of the transaction, the Turkish Competition Authority tends to use most of its powers of investigation or information request under Articles 14 and 15 of Law No. 4054.
+There is no special rule for hostile takeovers; the Board treats notifications for hostile transactions in the same manner as other notifications.
+If the target does not cooperate, and if there is a genuine inability to provide information because of the one-sided nature of the transaction, the Authority tends to use most of its powers of investigation or information request under Articles 14 and 15 of Law No. 4054.

 Aside from close follow-up with the case handlers reviewing the transaction, the parties have no available means to speed up the review process.

-The Competition Board may request information from third parties, including the customers, competitors and suppliers of the parties, and other persons related to the merger or acquisition.
-The Competition Board uses this power especially to define the market and determine the market shares of the parties.
-Third parties, including the customers and competitors of the parties, and other persons related to the merger or acquisition, may request a hearing from the Competition Board during the investigation, subject to the condition that they prove their legitimate interest.
-They may also challenge the Competition Board's decision on the transaction before the competent judicial tribunal, again subject to the condition that they prove their legitimate interest.
+The Board may request information from third parties, including the customers, competitors and suppliers of the parties, and other persons related to the merger or acquisition.
+The Board uses this power especially to define the market and determine the market shares of the parties.
+Third parties, including the customers and competitors of the parties, and other persons related to the merger or acquisition, may request a hearing from the Board during the investigation, subject to the condition that they prove their legitimate interest.
+They may also challenge the Board's decision on the transaction before the competent judicial tribunal, again subject to the condition that they prove their legitimate interest.

-The Competition Board may grant conditional clearance and make the clearance subject to the parties observing certain structural or behavioural remedies, such as divestiture, ownership unbundling, account separation and right of access.
+The Board may grant conditional clearance and make the clearance subject to the parties observing certain structural or behavioural remedies, such as divestiture, ownership unbundling, account separation and right of access.
 The number of conditional clearances has increased significantly in recent years.

-Final decisions of the Competition Board, including its decisions on interim measures and fines, can be submitted for judicial review before administrative courts.
-The appellants may make a submission by filing an appeal within 60 days of the parties' receipt of the Competition Board's reasoned decision.
-Decisions of the Competition Board are considered as administrative acts.
-Filing an appeal does not automatically stay the execution of the Competition Board's decision.
+Final decisions of the Board, including its decisions on interim measures and fines, can be submitted for judicial review before administrative courts.
+The appellants may make a submission by filing an appeal within 60 days of the parties' receipt of the Board's reasoned decision.
+Decisions of the Board are considered as administrative acts.
+Filing an appeal does not automatically stay the execution of the Board's decision.
 However, upon request of the plaintiff, the Court may decide to stay the execution.
 The Court will stay the execution of the challenged act only if execution of the decision is likely to cause irreparable damages, and there is a prima facie reason to believe that the decision is highly likely to violate the law.